hfp/libxstream/documentation/libxstream_contrib.md

-combines the standard [pre-commit](https://pre-commit.com/) hooks (trailing whitespace, line endings, byte-order marks, shebang and exec-bit consistency, YAML syntax) with the project-specific rules (US-ASCII, tabs, C++ comments, whitespace before `#`, `exit()` in library code, `sed -i` in scripts).
+combines the standard [pre-commit](https://pre-commit.com/) hooks (trailing whitespace, line endings, byte-order marks, shebang and exec-bit consistency, YAML syntax) with the project-specific rules (US-ASCII, tabs, C++ comments, whitespace before `#`, `exit()` in library code, `sed -i` in scripts, `goto`, a declaration in a `for` initializer, banner comments, ` -- ` in a comment, three blank lines, and column 73 in fixed-form Fortran).
 Install the Git hook once per clone; the same configuration runs in continuous integration, so a violation fails the pull request:

 ```bash
 scripts/tool_normalize.sh --install   # once per clone